paketo-buildpacks/paketo-website/content/docs/howto/php.md

 {{< /code/copyable >}}

 ### Set the `composer.json` path
-To define a custom `composer.json` path, users can set [Composer-native environment variable `COMPOSER`](https://getcomposer.org/doc/03-cli.md#composer) at build-time.
+To define a custom `composer.json` path, users can set the [Composer-native environment variable `COMPOSER`](https://getcomposer.org/doc/03-cli.md#composer) at build time.
 The path must be relative to the project root.

 {{< code/copyable >}}